lthidet/meta-notes/README.md

 **Q: Can I track notes across nested folders?**
 A: Each folder has its **own `.metanotes.json`**, so notes stay local but portable.

+**Q: Does it store user preferences?**
+A: Yes.
+MetaNotes keeps user preferences in a .metadata.json file in the same directory as the application.
+It stores settings like font size, theme, auto-save options, and the last directory you opened.
+When you restart MetaNotes, it automatically reopens that directory.
+If the directory no longer exists, it defaults to the folder where MetaNotes is located.

 ## 📂 Example